BradPatras/just-workout-android/readme.md

 # Workout-Dex
-Workout exercise keeper to help with coming up with fresh and effective strength training workouts.
+Workout database app to assist in coming up with fresh and effective strength training workouts.

 ## Dev docs
 Taking architectural inspiration from skydove's pokedex app.